diamirio/AndroidAppTemplate/README.md

 * or all *ui* related elements are located in the `app` module in the according feature packages and the `core` module contains business logic that can potentially be shared with other feature or ui modules in future expansions of the application.

-When adding a new module, create a library module and add `apply from: "$rootDir/library-module.gradle"` to the top of the newly created `build.gradle` file and afterwards your dependencies (see `core`'s `build.gradle` for example).
+When adding a new module, create a library module and add `apply from: rootProject.file("library-module.gradle")` to the top of the newly created `build.gradle` file and afterwards your dependencies (see `core`'s `build.gradle` for example).

 Remember however: app and module structure should be thought through separately for every project.